CoolCreasu/Traffic-Light/README.md

 ## Description
 This is a simple traffic light made with a LOLIN D32 board.
 ## Usage
-The traffic light has 2 states/modes:
-- standard
-- maintenance
-When the button is pressed the board will switch between these states.
+When the LOLIN D32 board is powered the traffic light will start in the standard state.
-In the standard mode the cycle is as follows:
+The cycle of the standard state is as follows:
 - 5s green
 - 2s yellow
 - 5s red
 - 2s yellow
-In the maintenance mode the cycle is as follows:
-- 1s yellow on
-- 1s yellow off
 ## Parts Required
 - 1 Lolin D32 board
 - 3 Leds (Red, Yellow, Green)